Herseninstituut/FYD_Matlab/README.md

 Call with the identifier for your lab.
 For example ```initDJ('somelab')```
 If you don't know the name of your lab, just run the previous line and you will see a list of lab names that are valid.

-You may enter a vlaid name but still get an error because you do not have a credentials file.
-Ask one of your labmembers or contact me get your credentials file.
+You may enter a valid name but still get an error because you do not have a credentials file.
+Ask one of your labmembers or contact me to get your lab's credentials file.

 The first time you run initDJ it will create a schema for your lab.
 DJ requires a class folder with table definitions (an example, +yourlab, is included).